Tipping-point state

-Origin and definition
+Origin

-The concept of a tipping-point state was popularized by FiveThirtyEight's Nate Silver.
+The concept of a tipping-point state was popularized by FiveThirtyEights Nate Silver.
 FiveThirtyEight regularly predicts which state will be the tipping-point state in a given presidential election through the site's "Tipping Point Index".
 Past predictions of tipping-point states include either Michigan or Ohio in the 2008 election, Ohio in the 2012 election, Florida in the 2016 election, and Pennsylvania in the 2020 election.

 Because a majority of the electoral vote is required in order to clinch the presidential election in the Electoral College, the tipping-point state for the first-place finisher and the second-place finisher may differ if more than two candidates received electoral votes, or if a shift in the states would leave the electoral vote tied.
 Tipping-point states may also differ depending on the disposition of faithless electors, on the assumption that certain faithless electors may have chosen to give their vote to the candidate they had pledged to vote for if their vote would have given that candidate a majority of the vote.
 Because electoral votes are awarded to winners of Washington, D.C. and certain congressional districts, it is possible for the tipping-point to be something other than a state.

 The tipping-point state is not related to the chronological order in which state-by-state election results are reported, either by media outlets or by state officials.
 Rather, the media uses decision desks to project the apparent winners of each state before all the votes are counted, and will announce a state that they project will give a candidate enough electoral votes to become the apparent presidential winner.
 The tipping-point state can only be determined after all the votes in each state are counted and certified, and thus all the vote margins are accurate.
 For example, the projection of Joe Biden to have won the state of Pennsylvania in the 2020 election made him the projected winner of the electoral college, but for Biden the tipping point state of the 2020 election was Wisconsin, which was called for him three days prior.

 Example: 2012 presidential election

 Obama victory tipping point state

 In the 2012 presidential election, Barack Obama defeated Mitt Romney in the electoral vote, taking 332 electoral votes compared to 206 for Romney.
 As with all presidential elections since the 1964 election, 270 electoral votes were needed to win a majority in the Electoral College.
-Obama would still have won a majority of the electoral vote even if he did not win Virginia, Ohio, and Florida, the three states in which he had his lowest margin of victory.
-However, if Obama had lost those three states as well as Colorado (the state in which Obama's margin of victory was smallest after excluding Virginia, Ohio, and Florida), he would not have won a majority of the Electoral College.
+Obama would still have won a majority of the electoral vote even if he did not win Florida, Ohio, and Virginia, the three states in which he had his smallest margin of victory.
+However, if Obama had lost those three states as well as Colorado (where he recorded his fourth-smallest margin of victory), he would not have won a majority of the Electoral College.
 Thus, Colorado was the tipping point state for an Obama victory in 2012.